ibm-cloud-docs/EventStreams/managing_access.md

 ## Common scenarios
 {: #security_scenarios }

-The following table summarizes some common {{site.data.keyword.messagehub}} scenarios and the access you need to assign.
+The following table summarizes some common {{site.data.keyword.messagehub}} scenarios and the access that you need to assign.

 | Action | Reader role | Writer role | Manager role |
 | --- | --- | --- | --- |